 The Gold package: The incredibly rich and most often famous.
 These people will have others at their beck and call, trying to railroad their experience in the best way possible.
 Very few of these are Austen superfans.

 The Bronze package: Those who couldn’t afford a more expensive ticket.
 Often avid book readers who need an escape from the real world for one reason or another.
 They will get poorer characters and less pampering at the theme park, but have more opportunities to move around without the interference of the Company.
+And of course, they’ll get a happy-ish ending.

 Male Heroes (20 Characters)